 It's easy to jump on the ferry to Governors Island from Pier 6.
 Photo by Etienne Frossard for the park

 4. Hop on the summer ferry (check the schedule here) from Pier 6 to spend the day on Governors Island, complete with new attractions and old favorites.
 The car-less isle has playgrounds, a 57-foot slide, and a tree house.
-This year, new must-sees include glamping accommodations, a zip line, kayaking dock, and more.
+Must-sees include glamping accommodations, a zip line, kayaking dock, and more.

 5. Grab a pair of binoculars and go butterfly watching.
-They are so abundant, a guide is available for download.
+Butterflies are so abundant in the park (thanks to pollinator-friendly planting strategies) that a guide is available for download.

 6. Leave your wallet at home to enjoy the FREE family events and programming happening year-round from art, to kiddie concerts, outdoor summer movies, walking tours, free kayaking, and plenty of other sports and exercise sessions.